eolinker/apinto-import/README.md

-# apinto-worker-import
+# apinto-import
-a tool for importing worker config to apinto
+a tool for importing config to apinto